-Of What Remains is a Beirut-based interdisciplinary project, which presents a war-torn city through a publication, a photography series and a documentary.
-It seeks to bring forward the subjectivity that ruins can hold through memories.
+Of What Remains is a Beirut-based transdisciplinary and multimedia project which presents a war-torn city through a publication, a photography series and a documentary.
+It seeks to bring forward the subjectivity that war ruins can hold through personal memories.

 With putting imaginary -or supposed- memories into poems, like fragments, this project emphasizes on the ethereal aspect of memories.
-The relationship between space, memory and architecture is questioned on the individual level as to attempt a collective construction of memories.
+The relationship between space, memory and architecture is questioned on the individual level to attempt a recollection of collective memories.

-Attempting to do an archeology of the individual memories as to find a new way of talking about war and creating archives in the present.
+Attempting to do an archeology of the individual memories as to find a new way of talking about war and creating archives of the present.

 Of What Remains, publication, edition of 100 copies, Motto Books, 2016